pebauer68/tree/README.md

                # here we just print the time
                # stop all started timers by typing >stop = 1

 Add your own functions:
-look into tree.cr
+-look into tree.cr
-There is a hash with procs with functions at startup from tree,
+There is a hash with procs with functions loaded at startup from tree,
 and a register function for adding functions later, which are
 merged into this hash of procs.
 You need to follow the calling convention used in this